qnx-ports/build-files/ports/weston/README.md

 Use `$(nproc)` instead of `4` after `JLEVEL=` and `-j` if you want to use the maximum number of cores to build this project.
 32GB of RAM is recommended for using `JLEVEL=$(nproc)` or `-j$(nproc)`.

-Presequisites to install Weston:
+Presequisites to install Weston (in order):
+- Install QNX SDP 8.0 Notification FD Interfaces
+- Install QNX SDP 8.0 memstream
+- Install libffi
+- Install wayland
+- Install libxkbcommon
+- Install xkeyboard-config
+- Install pcre2
 - Install glib
 - Install pixman
 - Install cairo
-- Install QNX SDP 8.0 Wayland/Weston from QNX Software Center

 # Compile the port for QNX in a Docker container